bfleal/rest-api/README.md

    npm install --save-dev nodemon
    ```

- - Include nodemon to _scripts_ session on _package.json_ file.
+   Include nodemon in _scripts_ session on _package.json_ file.
 They must see likes:
    ```
    "name": "rest-api",
    "version": "1.0.0",